 The chart below compares whole wheat ﬂour to reﬁned wheat ﬂour and enriched wheat ﬂour.
 You can see the vast diﬀerence in essential nutrients.

 Whole Wheat vs. Whole Grain – What’s the Diﬀerence?

 We get asked regularly, “What is the diﬀerence between whole wheat and whole grain?”
 Our answer is another question: “What is the diﬀerence between a carrot and a vegetable?”

-We all know that all carrots are vegetables but not all vegetables are carrots.
+Everyone knows that all carrots are vegetables but not all vegetables are carrots.
 It’s similar with whole wheat and whole grain: Whole wheat is one kind of whole grain, so all whole wheat is whole grain, but not all whole grains are whole wheat.

 If you’re reading this in Canada, be aware that Canada has a unique regulatory situation in regards to whole wheat ﬂour.
 Canada allows wheat ﬂour to be called “whole wheat” even when up to 5% of the original kernel is missing.
 So in Canada you’ll hear two terms used:

 - Whole Wheat Flour in Canada — contains at least 95% of the original kernel

 - Whole Grain Whole Wheat Flour in Canada — contains 100% of the original kernel